 - Unreasonable distance to travel.
 We will submit the Statutory Notification as soon as we are made aware of the situation.
 We will then continue to track the pupil's destination and liaise with LA admissions team accordingly. - The LA will advise the school when the pupil may be removed from roll.
 This is when it has been established that the pupil/family have left the last known address and their new location is known.
 The LA may also allow the school to backdate the leaving date if they or the school receives confirmation of the pupil starting at another school or within the care of a different LA. - The school must receive written confirmation from the LA to backdate the leaving date.
-If the school does not receive this and the school has no other confirmation of where the pupil is, the school must keep them on roll for 20 days.
+If the school does not receive this and the school has no other confirmation of where the pupil is, the school must keep them on roll for 20 days in line with the child missing education guidelines.